TROMP

 KEY RULES

-• Participants must be 18-26 years old at the start date of the competition.
+• Participants must be between 15 and 30 years old on the starting date of the competition (23 September 2026).

 • Applicants will perform as a soloist on a 4.3- to 5-octave marimba and/or 3-octave vibraphone.